 Step 3:

 Point the gun in a safe direction and pull the trigger, being sure that you loaded only a dummy round into the chamber, rather than a live round.
-Even know we have only a dummy round in the gun, it is always important to follow the gun safety rules and keep the gun pointed away from people or things you don’t want to shoot.
+Even though we have only a dummy round in the gun, it is always important to follow the gun safety rules and keep the gun pointed away from people or things you don’t want to shoot.
 I can’t over stress the importance of ensuring that Steps 1 and 2 were followed, and that the gun is pointed in a safe direction.
 After pulling the trigger do not pump the slide (leave the dummy round in the chamber).

 Step 4: